LykkeCity/JobTriggers/readme.md

       // default connection must be initialized
       pool.AddDefaultConnection(defaultConnectionString);

-      // you can additional connection strings and then specify it in QueueTriggerAttribute pool.AddConnection("custom", additionalConnectionString);
+      // you can add additional connection strings and then specify it in QueueTriggerAttribute pool.AddConnection("custom", additionalConnectionString);
   });
 ```